openhab/openhabian/docs/openhabian-DEBUG.md

 You can also clone (download) a different openHABian version than the most current one, e.g. if a maintainer or contributor to openHABian offers or asks you to test-drive a development version.
-Set the `clonebranch` parameters in `/etc/openhabian.conf` to do so, then update `openhabian-config` on start.
+Set the `clonebranch` parameter in `/etc/openhabian.conf` to the branch name to load, then update `openhabian-config` on start.
-**Note**: You must not modify `repositoryurl` to point elsewhere than the official repo. openHABian will only ever update from there so you can only testdrive test branch that a ddeveloper has provided you on the official site.
+**Note**: You must not modify `repositoryurl` to point elsewhere than the official repo. openHABian will only ever update from there so you can only test drive a test branch that a developer has provided you on the official site.

 The main program is in `openhabian-setup.sh`.
-If the initial unattended install fails again and again at the same step (say Java installation), you may comment that step out.
+If the initial unattended install fails again and again at the same step (say Java installation), you may try to comment that step out.
 But mind the code in `build-image/first-boot.bash` towards the end starting with `git clone`.
 This is where openHABian updates itself.
 If you don't comment that out as well, it'll overwrite your changes on the next install run.